codio-templates/processing-demo/.guides/content/Polymorphism-Lab-2-0604.md

 ## Handling User Choices

 Every time the user makes a choice, we want to evaluate that choice and perform the appropriate action.
-In this case, the user can choose between adding a contact or quitting the script.
+In this case, the user can choose between adding a contact or quitting the program.
 Notice that `view` only changes to `"add"` if `"a"` is entered **and** we are in list view.
 We only want to add new contacts from the list view.

 ```java
   public void handleChoice() {